dziczek666/DataAnalysisUTR/README.md

 - `statistics.ipynb`: This script contains statistic tests used in analysis

 - `pca.ipynb`: This script used to reduced demension and examined clusters using PCA and t-SNE models

+- `DEG2.R`: This script to perform differencial expression analysis with visualisation

 - `functiion.R`: This script to perform funcional analysis using e.g. clusterProfiler